Choose a German Shepherd Pup for Children in the Family

 A Pedigree German Shepherd Puppy Will Dazzle Children

-When consideration is given to adding a German Shepard puppy to the family, make sure that s/he is a pedigreed German Shepherd.
+When you consider adding a German Shepard puppy to the family, make sure that s/he is a pedigreed German Shepherd.
 This will assure that your puppy has been bred from registered German Shepherds who meet breed standards (source).
-Not only will you get a loving and loyal dog, but you will also get one that is physically optimal.
+Not only will you get a loving and loyal dog, but also one that is physically optimal.
 Here at Roche’s German Shepherds, we take special care of our pedigree puppies.
 Starting at three days of age we expose them to exercises that stimulate their neurological systems, build heart strength, enhance immunity, and ready them to more easily tolerate stress.
-In addition, as our puppies mature we introduce them to a variety of experiences and people of all ages.
+In addition, as our puppies mature, we introduce them to a variety of experiences and people of all ages.
 Whether or not you get one of our German Shepherd puppies to add to your home, make sure that the one you select has had this type of devoted care and attention.

-With all of these great attributes, it’s easy to see why German Shepherd puppies make a perfect addition to a family.
-And honestly, what child doesn’t want to grow up with a puppy.
+With all these great attributes, it’s easy to see why German Shepherd puppies make perfect additions to a family.
+Honestly, what child doesn’t want to grow up with a puppy.
 The experiences and memories that come from a child sharing their life with a dog are invaluable.
 The bond between a child and a dog is the perfect mix of ingredients needed for developing caring and healthy emotions.